-When you think of Maine, your mind should immediately jump to their iconic lighthouses!
+When you think of Maine, your mind probably jumps to their iconic lighthouses!
+(Or delicious lobsters).
 On our weekend drive along the southern coast of Maine, we dropped by the quaint coastal town of York, where you can experience New England at its finest.
 Our first stop?
 Cape Neddick Lighthouse, of course.

 Cape Neddick Lighthouse (also known as Nubble Light) may look familiar to you.
 That’s because it is considered one of the most photographed lighthouses in Maine.